 If you are ready to keep the party going, head to Bourbon Street.
 Right off Bourbon Street, on St. Peter, is Pat O’Brien’s, a bar that has been in the French Quarter since 1933.
 Originally a speakeasy and located a block away from its current location, Pat O’s was converted to a legitimate drinking establishment at the end of prohibition.
 Pat O’s signature drink is the Hurricane (which was invented here), so give it a try.
 It is made from fruit juices, rum, and grenadine, so it is a bit too sweet for me (but I am fond of tart drinks).

 One of my favorite bars is the Cat’s Meow.
 For my birthday, we sang karaoke song after karaoke song.
 We were such talented singers, so they kept on inviting us to sing more songs (or it could have been that it was 5 pm on a Tuesday and there were only five other people in the bar).
 Later on in the evening, Cat’s Meow can get packed like many places on Bourbon Street.

 Dinner Restaurants in the French Quarter

 If you’re hungry there are several great options for dinner in the French Quarter.
-My favorites include Acme (casual restaurant generally with a long line that has delicious oyster poboys – a New Orleans specialty), K Pauls (Paul Prudhomme’s restaurant), NOLA (an Emeril Lagasse restaurant), and Palace Café (also good for happy hour).
+My favorites include Acme (casual restaurant generally with a long line that has delicious oyster poboys – a New Orleans speciality), K Pauls (Paul Prudhomme’s restaurant), NOLA (an Emeril Lagasse restaurant), and Palace Café (also good for happy hour).
 After dinner, Bourbon Street is always a good choice, but if you have done most of the items mentioned here, it may also be time to call it a night!

-Expert Tips for One Day in New Orleans:
+Expert Tips for One Day in New Orleans

 - If you are having weekday lunch at Commander’s Palace, make sure you make your reservations in advance.
 Order an entrée if you would like to partake in 25 cent martinis.